Explore the History, Traditions and Cultural Significance of the Hawaiian Canoe

 Located in the North Pacific and lacking any barrier reefs, the Hawaiian Islands are surrounded by some very rough seas.

-The fertile soils found in Hawai'i provided the Hawaiian people with natural resources found nowhere else in the Pacific.
+The fertile soils found in Hawai'i provided the Hawaiian people with natural resources that were unique to these islands.
 These physical conditions, along with the worldview of an Oceanic People, helped create a unique and exceptionally seaworthy watercraft.

 About He Make'e Wa'a